DNP3 Driver

 Event-Based Polling

-Within the DNP3 driver settings, each of the event classes (1, 2, and 3) can be configured with polling intervals.
-At these intervals, the driver polls each class for all events that have occurred since the previous class poll.
-If applicable, multiple events per point are preserved and processed in a sequential manner.
-OPC UA clients configured with MonitoredItems set to a sampling interval of 0, indicating an interest in report-by-exception or event-based changes, will receive the complete sequence of events for each point.
-The sampling interval requested by the client does not affect the class polling intervals.
+Event-based polling is the primary method of data acquisition for the DNP3 driver.
+Each event class (1, 2, and 3) can be configured with polling intervals.
+At each interval, the driver polls for all events that occurred since the previous poll.
+If multiple events exist for a point, they are preserved and processed sequentially.
+OPC UA clients with MonitoredItems set to a sampling interval of 0 will receive the full sequence of events without sampling delay.
+The sampling interval does not affect the class polling intervals.

 Unsolicited Messaging

-Unsolicited messaging, also available in the Legacy DNP3 driver, shares similarities with event-based polling in its event-driven approach to data processing.
-However, instead of explicitly polling each class at configured intervals, the outstation reports events only when changes occur within the outstation.
-The client's sampling interval does not influence the outstation, but does affect OPC UA MonitoredItem and Subscription behavior.
-OPC UA clients with MonitoredItems set to a sampling interval of 0 will receive the entire reported sequence of events for each point.
-This can be configured for each class.
-It's important to note that not all outstations support unsolicited messaging.
+Unsolicited messaging is an event-driven method of acquiring data in the DNP3 driver.
+Instead of polling each event class at configured intervals, the outstation automatically reports event updates whenever changes occur.
+The client’s sampling interval does not influence the outstation, but it does affect OPC UA MonitoredItem and Subscription behavior.
+OPC UA clients with MonitoredItems configured with a sampling interval of 0 will receive the full reported sequence of events for each point.
+Unsolicited messaging must be configured for each event class in the driver settings.
+Not all outstations support unsolicited messaging, so review your device’s capabilities before enabling it.

 Explicit Reads